gersande/HabitRPG-widget/README.md

 The future!
 ======

-* Turn this into a Wordpress Plugin and make it properly Widget compatible (right now this code has a dependency on another plugin for it to work, which sucks.
+* Turn this into a Wordpress Plugin (right now this code has a dependency on another plugin for it to work, which sucks.
 I need to figure out how to run this code without needing that other plugin).
+* Fix the problem where the widget refuses to display more than once.